bradkerwin/FrontendCore_ReactEcommerceWebApp_Project/README.md

 Welcome to my EComm API.
 It is set up like an online store for customers to view a product catalog and make purchases.
+The back end is run by the server.py file.
 The NavBar.jsx creates the navigation bar at the top of the page which allows the user to navigate the website.

 Homepage.jsx simply takes the user home.
 New customers are added via the NewCustomer.jsx file and Customers.jsx allows one to view all existing customers and their info.